jimmyahalpara/phpProjects/README.md

 These projects are hosted [here](https://jimmyprojects.herokuapp.com/)

-How to run these applications on your machine - click [here](https://jimmyprojects.herokuapp.com/howToRun.html)
+How to run these applications on your machine? - click [here](https://jimmyprojects.herokuapp.com/howToRun.html)